 The Woodlands, Texas, Premarital and Family Law Attorneys

-Premarital agreements are also called Prenuptial Agreements or “Prenups”.
+Premarital agreements are also called Prenuptial Agreements or “Prenupts”.
 Most couples who decide on a premarital agreement do so because one of the parties has significantly more assets and debts than the other; because one or both parties want to preserve assets for preexisting children; or for reasons of independence and autonomy.

 Premarital agreements are quite commonly used in stepfamily situations.
 Because our attorneys at Kalish Law Office have experience in both family law and estate planning, we can help you evaluate all of your options and make an informed decision.